Despite spending less than 2 weeks here, I really loved El Salvador!

 Take this tour to visit some of the BEST waterfalls in El Salvador

-If you’ve only got time to visit one small town, then make it Juayua!
-It’s definitely one of the best places to visit in El Salvador.
+Now if you’ve only got time to visit one small town, then make it Juayúa!
+It’s definitely one of the best places to see along the Ruta de Flores, and one of those must-visit gems in El Salvador.

-San Salvador is actually quite commercialised, and it’s home to the biggest shopping mall in all of Central America.
+San Salvador is actually quite a commercialized city, and it’s home to the biggest shopping mall in all of Central America.

 Take this half day tour to see the best sights in San Salvador

-The San Salvador volcano is located in the el boqueron national park.
-You can visit the “peak” by heading to the park via a 15-20 minute hike upwards.
+It’s located just outside of the capital, and you can visit the “peak” by heading to the park and then on a 15-20 minute hike upwards to the summit.

-You’ll get to see a crater, which is fairly green and it’s probably not the type of crater you’re picturing in your mind.
+You’ll get to see a crater, which is fairly green and it’s probably not the type of crater you’re picturing in your mind (not like the Santa Ana crater).

 But it’s easy to hop in an uber to the entrance and walk up!
 It’s got beautiful views of the city, and it’s definitely one of the top things to do in San Salvador!

-It’s actually pretty cool and you should fly a drone to get some cool shots.
+You can also fly a drone over to get some cool shots.

 You can also go with a tour if you’d prefer!

-There are lots of restaurants to dine by lake and you can rent a boat and have a romantic boat ride on the lake too!
+There are lots of restaurants to dine by the lake, and you can rent a boat and have a romantic boat ride on the lake too!

-The lake is located east of San Salvador and it’s a really cool place to explore for the day and you can get there and back via uber for around $8 which isn’t bad!
+Located east of San Salvador, it’s a really cool place to explore for the day.
+You can get there and back via Uber for around $8 which isn’t bad!

-But, if you wish, you can go there yourself, either by uber, or you can get the chicken bus.
+But, if you wish, you can go there yourself, either by Uber or by taking the local chicken buses from San Salvador.
 I would ask your hotel to guide you on what buses to get!

-This area has cute churches, colorful buildings and a nice market!
-It’s also close to another beautiful lake, so it’s definitely worth visiting for a day.
+It’s also close to another beautiful lake, so it’s definitely worth visiting for a day to see both attractions.

 Take this awesome valued tour to Suchitoto

-Pupusas are the national food of El Salvador...well maybe not the national food, but they’re the most common food and you’ll find people selling them on the streets everywhere!
+Pupusas are one of the most common and popular foods you can find in El Salvador - and you’ll find people selling them on the streets everywhere!

 It’s basically like a round bread type thing stuffed with either cheese and beans, or mince and cheese.
 I’ve had both and they’re delicious!

-It’s typically around 2 for $1, although I’ve seen 3 or 4 $1 too.
+They typically cost around $1 for 2 although I’ve seen 3 or 4 for $1 too.
 If you want a quick lunch, or a quick snack, then you have to eat pupusas!

-Literally meaning “The impossible natural park”, this already has an awesome name, so it’s worth visiting!
+Literally meaning “The Impossible Natural Park”, this region already has an awesome name, so it’s worth visiting!

 Btw, it’s steep walking, so it’s not for the faint hearted.